IgorCode/i-order-terms/readme.txt

 3. You will need to enable plugin for taxonomy that you wish to sort.

 = Enabling plugin for taxonomy =
+You can use settings page or add code in your function file.
 There are two options you can use to make taxonomy sortable:

-[1.]
-You can enable taxonomy sorting when registering taxonomy:
+1) You can enable sorting when registering taxonomy:
 `
 register_taxonomy( 'your-taxonomy-name', 'your-post-type', array(
 	'label' => __('Category'),